ACI Blog

 What to look for when choosing a payment processor

-Merchants cannot directly negotiate interchange fees, but partnering with a third party like ACI Worldwide can lead to substantial savings.
+Merchants cannot directly negotiate interchange fees; however, partnering with a third party can lead to substantial savings.

 • Promote the use of ACH or debit cards: ACH transactions offer a significantly lower cost than credit card transactions, and fees associated with debit cards also tend to be more economical.

-• Consider surcharging: Insurers are increasingly adopting surcharging models to pass the cost of credit cards on to customers.
+• Consider surcharging: Insurers are increasingly adopting surcharging models to pass the cost of credit card processing on to customers.

-• Least cost routing: This can get technical, but an expert payments partner can help you optimize transaction routing to take advantage of lower processing costs, such as processing payments through the customer’s issuing
+• Least-cost routing: This can get technical, but an expert payments partner can help you optimize transaction routing to take advantage of lower processing costs, such as processing payments through the customer’s issuing bank.

 Ready to save on card processing fees?

-This customer is one of the largest insurance companies in the U.S. ACI analysts saw an opportunity to drive substantial savings by incentivizing its customers to pay by debit card and ACH, which are cheaper to process than credit cards.
+One of our clients, a major U.S. insurance provider, encouraged customers to switch to more cost-effective payment methods.
+ACI analysts saw an opportunity to drive substantial savings by incentivizing its customers to pay by debit card and ACH, which are less expensive to process than credit cards.

-Results: Leveraging the ACI Speedpay platform, the client implemented our strategic interchange management, including a 2.45% surcharge to customers using credit cards, no fee on debit card transactions, and a fixed fee of just $0.19 for ACH.
+Results: Leveraging the ACI Speedpay platform, the client implemented our strategic interchange management by adding a surcharge to customers using credit cards, while applying no fees to debit card or ACH transactions, ultimately saving them millions of dollars.2

 About the authors